AquanJSW/dotfiles-manager/README.md

     # Sync with the first host
     python3 ./manage.py sync A
     ```

+> [!TIP]
+> The *update* functionalities like *update* and *delete*, due to their low
+> frequency of use, are not intended to be implemented.
+> If you want to update or delete an entity, you can do it manually by using
+> other utils like `sqlite3`, `python -m sqlite3`, *DB Browser for SQLite*, etc.

+> [!NOTE]
+> You need to manually create an empty dotfile if you don't have the
+> configuration file yet to register the path.

+> [!NOTE]
+> By default, the `sync HOST` command will need diff tool to sync with
+> confirmations, currently supported diff tools are `nvim` and `VSCode`.
+> You can also using `-f` to force sync without confirmations.
 **For the following use, you may want to sync local to repo, simply run:**

 ```bash